SpielmeisterCom/spellCore/docs/guides/concepts_systems/README.md

 As stated before input is presented to a system in form of component lists.
 There are a couple of things you should keep in mind when working with them.

-* Component lists are just regular JavaScript objects with the key being the entity's id and the value being the component instance.
+* Component lists are just regular JavaScript objects with the keys being entity ids and the value being the component instances.
 As a consequence you must not make any assumptions about iteration order when iterating over the component list.

-* It is usually a bad idea to keep references to individual component instances in the system instance scope around between two processing calls.
-Apart from this being a **very, very bad idea** application structure wise you have to keep in mind that other systems might also manipulate entities and their components.
+* It is usually a very bad idea to keep references to individual component instances in the system instance scope around between two processing calls.
+This is considered an anti pattern because other systems might also manipulate entities and their components.
 This manipulation includes the deletion of entities too.
 So if another system decides that it is time to delete an entity whilst your system is still keeping a reference to one of its components you have successfully entered side effect hell.
 Try to avoid this for your own sake.

 * Manipulating component lists must not be done manually but rather through means provided by the framework.
 Otherwise things might break.

-**TODO: add link to relevant entity/component creation/deletion code**
+**TODO: add link to relevant entity/component creation/deletion api documentation**

 ## System execution

 ### Execution order
 Systems are executed in a fixed order.
 This order can be changed during editing time but not during runtime.
 It is always guaranteed that changes performed by
-*system A* to the game state are visible to *system B* when *system B* is set to execute after *system A* by the defined order.
+*system A* to the game state are visible to *system B* when *system B* is set to execute after *system A* by the predefined order.

 ### Execution type
 Systems can be assigned to two different execution types.